rsdoiel/antenna/archives/2025/science_and_technology_2025.13.md

 ## Why is someone mass-scanning Juniper and Palo Alto Networks products?

-date: 2025-04-03, updated: 2025-04-03, from: The Register (UK I.T.
+date: 2025-04-03, updated: 2025-04-04, from: The Register (UK I.T.
 News)

 <h4>Espionage?
 Botnets?
-Trying to exploit a zero-day?</h4> <p>Someone or something is probing devices made by Juniper Networks and Palo Alto Networks, and researchers think it could be evidence of espionage attempts, attempts to build a botnet, or an effort to exploit zero-day vulnerabilities.…</p>
+Trying to exploit a zero-day?</h4> <p><strong>Updated</strong>  Someone or something is probing devices made by Juniper Networks and Palo Alto Networks, and researchers think it could be evidence of espionage attempts, attempts to build a botnet, or an effort to exploit zero-day vulnerabilities.…</p>

 <br>